nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

  )
 ```

 I start typing my response and use `org-roam-node-find`  to search for pre-existing examples leveraging any functions I want to use linking to them from my note.
-I use YAsnippet[^fn:15] to insert a cfengine src block.
+I use YAsnippet[^fn:16] to insert a cfengine src block.
 I re-use or write a new example running the block as I go to make sure it does what I expected until I am satisfied.
 Once finished I run `org-mime-org-subtree-htmlize` which exports the `org-mode` formatted text to a multipart plain text (ascii) and html message.
 Then I `C-c` to send it off and again to complete my capture.
 At this point I will probably run `org-roam-capture` type the name of the example, e.g. `class defined from variable` and key in `c` (CFEngine) `e` (Example).
 In the example I use `org-roam-node-insert` to create links to each function that is used in the example.
 This helps future me find all the examples that use a specific function from that functions note.

 Next I decide that documentation should to be updated, so I run `org-jira-create-issue`, fill out the necessary minimal information and once the ticket has been created I run `org-jira-progress-issue` to set it in progress and I initiate a new work log capture.
 I run `projectile-switch-project` and switch to the documentation repository.
 I find the documentation I want to update and yank it.
-Then I head back to my work log run `org-rich-yank`[^fn:16] to paste the copied text with a link back to where I got it and type something about how it sucks.
+Then I head back to my work log run `org-rich-yank` to paste the copied text with a link back to where I got it and type something about how it sucks.
 As I explain why it sucks I visit other repositories yanking other snippets of code for reference to backup my assertion. `ol-git-link` provides some nice capabilities for linking to git forges which is very helpful for others as well as future me doing archaeology.

 When updating the Jira ticket I export the notes I took to Jira wiki syntax with `ox-jira`&nbsp;[^fn:17].
 I copy that exported text, and then add it to the Jira ticket using `org-jira-add-comment`.
 Before I start updating the documentation I create a new branch with `magit-branch-create`[^fn:18].
 I make the changes I want, commit and push.
 Forge[^fn:19] let's me proceed to open a pull request, request reviewers, make comments and easily grab the URL of the Pull Request which gets added to my work log which ultimately becomes a well styled comment in the associated Jira issue.
 Once the PR is approved I merge the pull request with `forge-merge` and close the issue with `org-jira-progress-issue`.
 Notice that I never left Emacs and my work log functioned as my home base where the notes I took became part of the work I produced in the form of a well styled Jira comment.
 I make presentations in org mode, for example [Org-mode all the thingz!](https://htmlpreview.github.io/?https%3A%2F%2Fgithub.com%2Fnickanderson%2FOrg-mode-all-the-thingz%2Fblob%2Fmaster%2Fpresentation.html) which [I gave at Kansas Linux Fest in 2019](https://www.youtube.com/watch?v=PE4eGkIQycc)[^fn:20].